ENPICOM/s3-archive-stream/README.md

 ## Basic Usage

+`s3-archive-stream` exports a single function `s3ArchiveStream()`, which returns an `archiver.Archiver` stream which can be used to pipe to a target, such as a http response or a file on disk.

 ### Stream to file

-`s3-archive-stream` exports a single function `s3ArchiveStream()`, which return an `archiver.Archiver` stream which can be used to pipe to a target, such as a http response or a file on disk.

 ```ts
 import fs from 'fs'